• Skip to primary navigation

 Can You Swap One for the Other?

-While red beans and red kidney beans may look similar, they have distinct differences in taste (red beans are slightly sweeter) and texture (red beans cook up softer and creamier).
+While red beans and red kidney beans may look similar, they differ in taste and texture (red beans cook up softer, and are slightly sweeter), which is why swaps need a little adjustment.

 If a recipe specifically calls for one or the other, it's best to stick to what's listed.
 BUT, if you're in a pinch?
 Yes, you can swap them, with a few tweaks.